transdigiware/blockchain/howto/ibp-console-build-network.md

 ### Associating the CA admin identity
 {: #ibp-console-build-network-orderer-ca-admin}

-As you did for your peer organization, you need to generate the CA admin identity of the ordering organization and import the identity into the console Wallet.
+As you did for your peer organization, you need to associate the CA admin identity of the ordering organization and import the identity into the console Wallet.

 Depending on your cluster type, deployment of the CA can take up to ten minutes.
 When the CA is first deployed (or when the CA is otherwise unavailable), the box in the tile for the CA will be grey box.
 When the CA has successfully deployed and is running, this box will be green, indicating that it is "Running" and can be operated from the console.
 Before proceeding with the steps below, you must wait until the CA status is "Running".
 If the grey box stops blinking, you can try reloading the page in your browser to refresh the status.
 {:important}